catalyst-cooperative/eqr-scoping/README.md

 The extract asset, `extract_eqr`, will load the raw zipfile for a single quarter, then loop through the nested filing zipfiles and extract one at a time.
 It creates a single parquet file per table per filing.
+The output parquet files will be saved in a directory called `extracted_eqr` in the base directory by default.
+This can be configured by selecting `Open Launchpad` in the `dagster UI` before executing the asset and changing the directory specified in the `config` section.
+Within this directory, there will be a sub-directory for each of the 4 tables containing one parquet file per filing.

-In order to parse the CSVs, it will extract the nested zipfiles to a temporary directory where `duckdb` can copy the data from each CSV to a parquet file.
+In order to parse the CSVs, the asset will first extract them from each nested zipfile to a temporary directory where `duckdb` can copy the data from each CSV to a parquet file.
 Given that CSV has no concept of datatypes, and we have no way to be sure that fields are consistently formatted in such a way that we can easily infer datatypes, the extraction will keep all columns as strings.
 This means that the extraction is not attempting any modification of the underlying data, and is simply converting to a format that is easier to access in bulk.